unbeGames/unbegames.github.io/_posts/en/2019/2019-09-30-september-developer-update.md

 Thanks for attention and don’t forget to join our [Discord community](https://discord.gg/unbegames)!

 P.S.
 Valve have changed Steam algorithms two weeks ago and game’s store page traffic went almost to 0 after that.
-So, if you have friends, who love space and rockets, please send them link to the “How do you like it, Elon Musk” page.
+So, if you have friends, who love space and rockets, please send them link to the “Rocket Science” page.
 You are my only hope.